vhenzl/workbench-time-tracker/README.md

 The backend demonstrates fundamental principles of Clean Architecture, SOLID, and other best practices by utilising the separation of concerns, dependency inversion, use cases, domain entities, and more.

-The frontend demonstrates the current recommendations for Angular codebases, including standalone components, block template syntax, and reactive forms, and features a responsive UI powered by Bootstrap.
+The frontend demonstrates the current recommendations for Angular codebases, including standalone components, control flow template syntax, and reactive forms, and features a responsive UI powered by Bootstrap.

 ### Technologies Used